 SEMESTER I UNITS

 CIS 192 Introduction to Cloud Computing 3

 CIS 193 Database Essentials in Amazon Web Services 3

 SEMESTER II UNITS

+SEMESTER II CIS 194 Compute Engines in Amazon Web Services UNITS 3

 BUSINESS ADMINISTRATION 2.0

 The TMC, Transfer Major Curriculum, in Business Administration was updated to align with most of the CSU programs.
 This version 2.0 is for all new student starting Fall 2023.